Flesh (1968 film)

 Flesh (alternative title: Andy Warhol's Flesh) is a 1968 American film directed by Paul Morrissey and starring Joe Dallesandro as a hustler working on the streets of New York City.
 It highlights various Warhol superstars, in addition to being the film debuts of both Jackie Curtis and Candy Darling.
 Also appearing are Geraldine Smith as Joe's wife and Patti D'Arbanville as her lover.

-Flesh was first shown at the Andy Warhol Garrick Theatre at 152 Bleecker Street in Manhattan on September 26, 1968.
-In January 1970, the film premiered at the Open Space Theatre in London, but due to controversy surrounding the film's censorship, it was pulled from the theater and wasn't publicly shown until 1971.

-Flesh is the first film of the "Paul Morrissey Trilogy" produced by Andy Warhol.
+Flesh is the first film of the "Paul Morrissey–Joe Dallesandro Trilogy" produced by Andy Warhol.
 The other films in the trilogy include Trash (1970) and Heat (1972).
 All three have gained a cult following and are noted examples of the ideals and ideology of the time period.

 Plot

-As the film begins, Geri ejects Joe from their bed and insists he go out on the streets to make some money for her girlfriend's abortion.
-This leads to Joe's various encounters with clients, including an artist who wishes to draw Joe, played by Maurice Braddell, Louis Waldon as a gymnast, and John Christian.
+Geri ejects Joe from their bed and insists he go out on the streets to make some money for her girlfriend's abortion.
+This leads to Joe's various encounters with clients, including an artist who wishes to draw Joe and a gymnast.

-Scenes filmed on the streets of New York City show Joe spending time with other hustlers, one of whom is played by his real life brother, and teaching the tricks of the trade to the new hustler, played by Barry Brown.
-The film includes a scene of Joe interacting with his real life one-year-old son.
-Flesh concludes with Joe in bed with Geraldine Smith and Patti D'Arbanville.
+Joe spends time with other hustlers, teaching the tricks of the trade to the new hustler.
+Joe gets in bed with Geri and her girlfriend.
 The women strip Joe and begin to get intimate with each other.
-In turn, Joe gets bored and falls asleep.
+Joe gets bored and falls asleep.